Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Introduction

-Our study is somewhat related to the question of testing the number of groups.
-When the number of groups is overspecified, the group separation assumption is violated by construction.
-Among the papers proposing sequential testing, \cite{lin_estimation_2012} and \cite{wang_panel_2024} advocate the use of homogeneity tests such as \cite{hashem_pesaran_testing_2008}, \cite{ando_simple_2015} for subgroups, while \cite{lu_determining_2017} propose a residual-based LM test to be used at each iteration. \cite{raiola2025testing} argue that homogeneity testing is useful for examining the existence of latent group structure. \cite{patton23} employ the sample splitting technique to establish valid procedures for homogeneity testing.
-Because of the nature of sample splitting, their procedure cannot use the entire sample for the estimation and inference, which may result in a loss of statistical power.
-Other papers in the literature rely on information criteria (e.g., \cite{lin_estimation_2012}, \cite{bonhomme_grouped_2015}, \cite{su_identifying_2016}, \cite{yu_spectral_2024}, \cite{wang_panel_2024}, \cite{aguilar-loyo_grouped_2024}). \cite{lu_determining_2017} provide some comparison of the two approaches.
-Our focus differs because they concentrate on the number of groups, while we examine whether (a subset of) parameters exhibit commonality within (a subset of) groups.
+Our study is somewhat related to the question of how to test the number of groups, since the group separation assumption is violated by construction when the number of groups is overspecified.
+In the context of sequential testing, \cite{lin_estimation_2012} and \cite{wang_panel_2024} advocate the use of homogeneity tests such as \cite{hashem_pesaran_testing_2008} and \cite{ando_simple_2015}, while \cite{lu_determining_2017} propose a residual-based LM test to be used at each iteration. \cite{raiola2025testing} also argue that homogeneity testing is useful for examining the existence of latent group structure. \cite{patton23} employ the sample splitting technique to establish valid procedures for homogeneity testing; because of the nature of sample splitting, their procedure cannot use the entire sample for the estimation and inference, which may result in a loss of statistical power.
+Other papers in the literature rely on information criteria (e.g., \cite{lin_estimation_2012}, \cite{bonhomme_grouped_2015}, \cite{su_identifying_2016}, \cite{yu_spectral_2024}, \cite{wang_panel_2024}, \cite{aguilar-loyo_grouped_2024}), and \cite{lu_determining_2017} provide some comparison between the two approaches.
+Our focus differs: they concentrate on the number of groups, whereas we examine whether (a subset of) parameters exhibit commonality within (a subset of) groups.
 Although these questions are closely related, they are distinct.

-Another related but distinct question is how to perform statistical inferences on common parameters when group-specific nuisance parameters are present.
-Our focus is on group-specific coefficients that are directly influenced by the estimation of group structure.
-For instance, \cite{gonzalez-casasus2025grouped} shows that the asymptotic results for the common coefficient are not affected by overspecifying the number of groups.
-Our research complements theirs.
+Another related but distinct question is how to perform statistical inferences on common parameters when group-specific nuisance parameters are present, whereas our focus is on group-specific coefficients that are directly influenced by the estimation.